 In connection with the accounting for our acquisitions, we have recorded a significant amount of goodwill and other intangible assets.
 In September 2011, we recorded an impairment of \$26.8 million on our goodwill.
-Under current accounting guidelines, we must assess, at least annually and potentially more frequently, whether the value of our goodwill of \$21.1 million and our other intangible assets has been impaired.
+Under current accounting guidelines, we must assess, at least annually and potentially more frequently, whether the value of our goodwill of \$27.3 million at December 31, 2014 and our other intangible assets has been impaired.
 Any reduction or impairment of the value of goodwill or other intangible assets will result in a charge against earnings which could materially adversely affect our reported results of operations in future periods.